vuex-asr/vuex-asr/docs/learn-by-example/mutations.md

 ```
 Notice we bind the message to the value of the input and an event-handler that get's triggered at keyup.

-And voila we have a nice two way binding at our hands.
+And voila we have a nice two way binding at our hands implementing a mutation.

 ## aliasing